-With 270 member companies from the retail, hospitality, and travel industries, the threat intelligence shared by members of the Retail & Hospitality Information Sharing and Analysis Center (RH-ISAC) is an excellent representation of the trends prevalent in our sector.
+With 270 member companies from the retail, hospitality, and travel industries, the threat intelligence shared by our RH-ISAC membership is an excellent representation of the trends prevalent in our sector.
 We wanted to know how our data compared to other sources tracking retail cyber trends.
 Every year, cybersecurity researchers at Verizon release a Data Breach Investigation Report (DBIR) with an in-depth quantitative analysis of the cyber threat landscape broken down by attack type, region, and industry.
 Verizon researchers found their retail, accommodation, and manufacturing sectors faced many of the same threats that our members reported: credential stealing, ransomware, and phishing targeting sensitive data for financial gain.